 This blog post was originally published at Synaptics’ website.
 It is reprinted here with the permission of Synaptics.

-VP of Marketing, Smart Edge AI, Synaptics
+Director of Product Marketing, Low Power AI, Synaptics